 Why decentralised learning?

-Each chapter of a Bettercare learning programme contains the most relevant and up-to-date information health workers rely on to provide excellent and appropriate care.
+Each chapter of a Bettercare learning programme contains the most relevant and up-to-date information health professionals rely on to provide excellent and appropriate care to their patients.
 Learning material is presented in a question-and-answer format.
 Each chapter has a multiple-choice quiz consisting of 10 questions.
-Each quiz should used before studying a chapter to identify gaps in knowledge and again to test their learning at the end of each chapter.
+Users take the quiz before studying a chapter to identify gaps in knowledge and after, to test their learning at the end of each chapter.

 Participants study one chapter at a time on their own and then meet colleagues to discuss what they have learned.
 The formation of study groups encourages co-operative learning where colleagues share their knowledge and understanding.
 While the role of a facilitator can be useful, a formal teacher is not needed.
 The question-and-answer method makes learning effective and enjoyable.

 There is no need to wait for acceptance to a centralised training programme.
 Manage your own continuing education and invite your colleagues to join you.
-Bettercare learning programmes have helped community health workers, nurses, midwives, doctors and students increase their knowledge, boost their confidence, and improve patient care.
+Bettercare learning programmes have helped thousands of nurses, midwives, doctors and students increase their knowledge, boost their confidence, and improve patient care.

 Bettercare Online Learning Station

-The Bettercare Learning Station is a simple website that can be used on tablets, computers or cellphones.
+The Bettercare Learning Station is a simple website that can be used on tablets, computers or phones.
+It can also be set up as a dedicated touchscreen Learning Station in your institution.
 The material on the Learning Station is always the most up-to-date, and includes the full course content and the multiple-choice quizzes for each chapter.